July 31 – August 7

 Fly into Fairbanks, AK and charter to Umiat you will be met by the outfitter and transfer to camp ( Sunday to Sunday in and out of Umiat)

 Day 1 Depart home for Fairbanks, Alaska and then charter to Umiat.
 This flight will be with Wright Air (more details enclosed in hunt packet) and is approx. $1,450 (round trip) payable to Wright Air over the phone with a credit card.
-Outfitter will meet you at Umiat and you will then transfer to camp. *Charter cost is subject to change without notice.
+The outfitter will meet you at Umiat and you will then transfer to camp. *Charter cost is subject to change without notice.

 Day 8 You will fly from Umiat to Fairbanks this morning and continue on to Fairbanks and overnight.